Oelin/pix/readme.md

 # pix

-'pix' is an imaginary 32-bit RISC CPU that focuses on simplicity.
-This repo contains a pix emulator and some other useful scripts.
+'pix' is an imaginary 32-bit RISC CPU that focuses on simple design.
+Check it out on [circuitverse.org](https://circuitverse.org/users/27264/projects/102373).
-The live version is on [circuitverse.org](https://circuitverse.org/)